-This year, NH passed a law that allows parents to opt their children out of statewide standardized assessments.
+In 2018, NH passed a law that allows parents to opt their children out of statewide standardized assessments.

 The state completed a transition to a new statewide testing system.
 Scores under the new system were comparable to the year before under the old system.